 Prior to joining Focus, Escobar wrote the feature film, MISSILEMAN, securing the attachment of Academy-nominee Terry Rossio as executive producer (Rossio is the co-writer/producer of the “Pirates of the Caribbean” franchise, co-writer of “Aladdin,” “Shrek,” “Deja Vu,” “National Treasure” among a dozen other box office hits).
 Escobar also co-wrote, “Trapped: The Story of Anita Dittman,” with producer Ken Carpenter (“Run the Race,” “The World We Make,” and “There You’ll Find Me.”)
 Both screenplays are now in development as features films.

 In his 25-year career in media, Escobar had the honor of working with top executives and talent in the industry, serving as Vice President of Product Development at Discovery, Vice President for Advance Products at TeleTV, Executive Director at AOL/TimeWarner, and Director of the Digital Production Studio for Bell Atlantic (now Verizon).
 Escobar was also a producing fellow at the American Film Institute Conservatory.

-Escobar and his wife, Claire, are the proud parents of three incredible sons, all homeschooled, now grown and serving their communities: one as a Navy JAG Officer, another as a craftsman of homes, and the youngest as a police officer.
+Escobar and his wife are the proud parents of three incredible sons, all homeschooled, now grown and serving their communities.